robecode/deploying-AWS-EC2-terraform/README.md

 # deploying-AWS-EC2-terraform
-Deploying an EC2 instances with Terraform
+Deploying an EC2 instance with Terraform